SidVer312/SidVer312/README.md

 - Willing to learn and Enhance my skill
 - Solid 4 years of experience in Python
 - close to being Certified in C++
-- Currently exploring Data Sciences and Unity
+- Currently exploring Deep Learing and AR
+- Interested in exploring capabilities of the metaverse
 - Apart from this I can make Websites and Apps on Demand

 ## Programming Languages I know and often work with: